teuben/nemo/usr/amuse/README.md

       n:  3.61user 0.00system 0:03.61elapsed 99%CPU    2.98user 0.00system 0:02.99elapsed 99%CPU
       b:  1.45user 0.02system 0:01.47elapsed 100%CPU
       z:                                               2.27user 0.00system 0:02.27elapsed 99%CPU
+      g: (0.91user 0.00system 0:00.91elapsed 100%CPU)

-A more careful comparison is needed if the parameters all agree.
+A more careful comparison is needed if the parameters all agree, notably the opening angle and the use of quadrupole corrections.
 How do we compare.
 Do we calibrate on the force errors, which we know as function of opening angle for a tree code.

+The gyrfalcon(g) is added for show, since it's an O(N) code, not O(NlogN), and should not be compared to the "true" treecodes.

+The amuse compiled BHTC is slow (50sec) and looks like it's totally wrong (E not conserved).
+The nemo compiled bhtree might seem better, but doesn't save snapshots at the correct time.
+Energy is not conserved well either, and a Plummer seems not maintained properly.

 ### alternative python workflows